-The catch is that you need to make sure the dehydrated foods are very dry.
+The catch is that you must ensure the dehydrated foods are very dry.
 Many store-bought dehydrated foods aren’t dry enough to be stored this way.

-You’ll have to take the DIY approach and make sure you leave the foods in the dehydrator for long enough.
+You’ll have to take the DIY approach and ensure you leave the foods in the dehydrator long enough.
 As a general rule, for long-term storage, dehydrated foods need to be so dry that they snap when bent.

 Also Read: How Long Do Dehydrated Foods Last?

 |Conventional Packaging||4-12 months||6-12 months|